Google Index Checker

 site:yourdomain.com

 This query displays all indexed pages for your domain.
-To view them, type site:example.com into the Google search bar.
+For example, type site:example.com into the Google search bar.

 3. Google Index Checker Tools

-Use third-party tools like Duplichecker’s Google Index Checker to automate checking whether your website is indexed.
-Enter your domain or page URL, and the tool will provide the index status.
+Use third-party tools like Duplichecker’s Google Index Checker to automate the process of checking whether your website is indexed.
+Simply enter your domain or page URL, and the tool will provide the index status.

 4. Manual Inspection